Decay of correlations for normally hyperbolic trapping: Statement of results

-Then for any small $ \epsilon,\delta > 0 $, there exist $ h_0, c_0>0$ and $ C_1 >0$ such that, taking any $t>\lambda_0/2$ and any $ 0 < h < h_0 $,
+Then for any small $ \epsilon_0,\delta > 0 $, there exist $ h_0, c_0>0$ and $ C_1 >0$ such that, taking any $t>\lambda_0/2$ and any $ 0 < h < h_0 $,

+\end{thm} The Hilbert space $H_{t\cG}$ in the above theorem is not optimal as far as sharp resolvent estimates are concerned\footnote{We are grateful to Fr\'ed\'eric Faure for this remark.}.
+It is obtained by applying a microlocal weight $e^{t\cG^w}$ on $L^2$, with a function $\cG(x,\xi)$ vanishing in a fixed neighbourhood of the trapped set.
+In \cite{Tsu10} Tsujii constructed Hilbert spaces $B^\beta$ leading to resolvent estimates $\|( P - z )^{-1}\|_{B^\beta}\leq C_1\,h^{-1}$ in the same region.
+A similar resolvent estimate could be obtained in our framework, by further modifying $H_{t\cG}$ using the ``sharp'' escape function $G$ presented in \S\ref{out} (see the estimate \eqref{e:resolvent-tPG}).

-\end{thm} We remark that under a pinching condition on the Lyapunov exponents, the recent results announced by Faure-Tsujii \cite{f-ts2} provide a much more precise description of the spectrum of $P=-ih\Xi$ on $H_{tG}$: the Ruelle-Pollicott resonances are localized in horizontal strips below the real axis, and the number of resonances in each strip satisfies a Weyl's law asymptotics.
+Under a pinching condition on the Lyapunov exponents, the recent results announced by Faure--Tsujii \cite{f-ts2} provide a much more precise description of the spectrum of $P=-ih\Xi$ on $H_{t\cG}$: the Ruelle--Pollicott resonances are localized in horizontal strips below the real axis, and the number of resonances in each strip satisfies a Weyl's law asymptotics.
 That is analogous to the result proved by Dyatlov \cite{Dya1}, which was motivated by quasinormal modes for black holes.